How Much Does Door Installation Cost?

 Patio door installation can run from $1,200 to $10,000, with the national average at $2,500.
 Sliding glass patio doors can cost between $1,050 and $3,250.

 A single entry fiberglass door can cost between $250 to $2,000 for installation.
 Many homeowners prefer a single door since it takes up less space and is more affordable than a double door.

-Do I Need Door Installation?
+Do I Need New a New Door Installed?